• Guardian Rottweilers takes FIRST PLACE KENNEL at the 2013 ADRK Klubsieger in Rottweil, Germany!!

 • Grade 5: This will be loud enough to make your dog’s chest vibrate.

-• Grade 6: This can be heard without listening directly on the chest wall.
+• Grade 6: This can be heard by listening directly on the chest wall.

 https://www.webmd.com/heart-disease/heart-murmur-symptoms

-By God’s good grace, knock on wood, that is the extent of my interaction with heart murmurs, but I also do not want to downplay them.
-Both situations were very fortunate as were all of mine that were innocent, but I know that is not always the case.
-They can be an indication of something seriously wrong- something that may require medical intervention down the road, or may even require heart medication.
+By God’s good grace (knock on wood) that is the extent of my interaction with heart murmurs, but I also do not want to downplay them.
+I do want to emphasize that this has been my experience only and is not representative of how it will always turn out as there are many things that can cause a heart murmur- some totally benign, and some that will need medical intervention.
+Those situations were very fortunate as were all of mine that turned out to be innocent, but I know that is not always the case.
+They can be an indication of something wrong- something that may require medical intervention down the road, or may even require heart medication.
 I do not have any experience with either, so I cannot tell you any personal experience in that area.

 Here is another link that I thought did a good job of explaining it in plain terms: